jspngh/vop-triump/README.md

 # To do:
 Format : Priority | Task | Claimed by
 - [ ] ULTRAHigh | Fix Facebook login |
+- [ ] High | Setting up a uniform format for commenting and logging |
 - [ ] High | Remove Foursquare code |
 - [ ] High | Remove obsolete code |
 - [ ] High | Restructure code (src + res) with MVC in mind |